MEGA65/mega65-user-guide/README.md

 ## Visual Studio Code

 Combined with the `LaTeX Workshop` extension, this is a great IDE for working with the project.
 However be careful of the using the built-in terminal for compiling the guides.
 It's a powershell-based terminal and won't work with the Makefile.
 Nor will Command Prompt.
 Use a more Unix styled terminal like Git Bash.

+## Style Guide
+If you wish to contribute to the MEGA65 literature, please try to read and follow the [style-guide](style-guide.md).